Looking Forward: Preparing for Junior YearMay 22, 2020

-If your child has a good handle on the building blocks for each class before school starts, they’ll be able to keep up as teachers adapt the curriculum (or don’t!).
+If your child has a good handle on the building blocks for each class before school starts, they’ll be able to keep up as teachers adapt the curriculum (or don’t!) to the class’s needs.
 How do you know what those building blocks are?
 Preview the class syllabus and/or textbook to determine which skills your child will need to have down pat.
 Nurturing Wisdom can also provide you with a free diagnostic assessment.

 To us, the most important classes to prepare for are higher level math and world languages.
 These subject skills build upon one another, so gaps in prior knowledge will hold your child back from mastering new concepts.
-For example, if you child will take Spanish 2 as a freshman, they’ll have a tough time keeping up if their Spanish 1 skills aren’t solid.
-Depending on your child’s remote learning experience, there could be some pretty significant holes.
-Even if their remote learning left them in a good spot, they’ll need to keep those skills fresh over the summer!
+For example, if your child will take Spanish 2 as a freshman, they’ll have a tough time keeping up if their Spanish 1 skills aren’t solid.
+Depending on your child’s learning experience since the pandemic hit, there could be some pretty significant holes.
+Even if their school experience left them in a good spot, they’ll need to keep those skills fresh over the summer!